revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 A valiant attempt, "You'll need to be much braver than this" "You don't know what's to come but I do"

+"need to be scared of monsters from another time"

+Envoy of someone who no